 Exceptions to the attendance policy are given only after consultation with the TA, lab coordinator or instructor.
 Medical emergencies accompanied by a doctor's note or a death in the family with proper documentation can be counted as excused absences.
-Note that documentation is required.
-In special cases, planned absences (including school activities and religious holidays) can be handled by consulting your TA before the absence for instructions.
+Officially sponsored UT events to which you are required to attend are excused with proper documentation.
+Religious holidays are excused.
+In special cases, planned absences can be handled by consulting your TA before the absence for instructions.
 A total of 3 excused absences are allowed without specifically consulting with the Lab Coordinator.